beric7/bearing_condition_state_classifier/README.md

 The bearing condition state classification dataset can be used for auxiliary structural inspection tasks to aid in the assessment of structural damage, and to auto-populate bridge inspection reports.

 ## Results
 We were able to recieve an f1-score of over 86.4% with our trained model.
-Note that 100% of the predictions were within one condition state of the ground truth labels.
+However, note that 100% of the predictions were within one condition state of the ground truth labels.
 <p align="center">
     <img src="/figures/bearing_results.png" | width=400/>
 </p>